 You will have two primary teams that will develop and lead you while you are here.
 Your immediate supervisor will be from the ministry team you specifically serve on, and you will also have the Leadership Development Team walking alongside you in your spiritual and overall leadership growth.

-For summer MAs, typically in May.
-For year-long MAs, typically in January or May.
-For year-round MAs, typically as opportunities become available throughout the year.
+For summer MAs, the start date is typically in May.
+For year-long MAs, the start date is typically in January or May.
+For year-round MAs, it is typically as opportunities become available throughout the year.

 After your interest form is assessed, and it is determined that you are a potential candidate for the area of ministry in which you have shown interest, you will then have an interview with Bellevue’s Leadership Development Team.